 In addition, the receiver provides a secondary navigation solution output to aid detection of spoofing attacks in stationary use cases.
-To achieve this, the primary output is configured to operate normally in stationary time mode, whereas the secondary output is operated in 3D navigation mode providing live antenna coordinates.
+To achieve this, the primary output is configured to operate normally in the stationary time mode, whereas the secondary output is operated in 3D navigation mode providing live antenna coordinates.
 This allows the host system to detect any suspicious antenna motion which in a stationary application may indicate spoofing attack.
 See Primary and secondary output section for more details.

-3.10.2 Jamming interference detection and monitoring
+3.11.2 Jamming and interference detection and monitoring

-GNSS receivers can be jammed intentionally and/or unintentionally which can degrade the quality of GNSS signals and receiver performance.
-All u-blox receivers have the capability to detect and monitor jamming and report it to the user.
-This monitoring function is always enabled to inform the user about interference in the GNSS RF bands.
+Intentional and/or unintentional jamming of GNSS receivers can degrade the quality of GNSS signals and receiver performance.
+All u-blox receivers can detect and monitor jamming and report it to the user.
+The monitoring function is always enabled to inform the user about interference in the GNSS RF bands.

-In case of excessive false jamming alerts, the jamming detector sensitivity can be configured with CFG-SEC-JAMDET_SENSITIVITY_HI configuration.
+In case of excessive false jamming alerts, the jamming detector sensitivity can be configured with the CFG-SEC-JAMDET_SENSITIVITY_HI configuration.